OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 to offer burnt offerings to the Lord on the altar of burnt offering continually morning and evening,

-> even according to everything that is written in the Law of the Lord, which He commanded Israel.
+> according to all that is written in the Law of the Lord, which He commanded Israel.

 ---